A half-century ago, the birthing room was a different place for women.

 Stay tuned for other groundbreaking classes from Simkin, who says her latest area of interest is an outgrowth from her work with abuse survivors: Birth trauma.

-Simkin Center courses at Bastyr University and Bastyr University California are open to the public and would be of interest to practitioners and anyone who works with childbearing women.
+Simkin Center courses at Bastyr University are open to the public and would be of interest to practitioners and anyone who works with childbearing women.
 Most classes take place on weekends and evenings to accommodate busy schedules.

 To learn more about upcoming courses or to register, go to the Simkin Center Course Calendar.
 Classes include: